 Newborn Screening In-Service Education

 Webinar trainings cover general information on the NBS program and are designed for small to mid-size groups.
-The webinar is a Web-based presentation that is transmitted over the Web, and allows participants to view attached documents and applications electronically from any PC.
-During the webinar, the Educator will present information regarding the NBS program, and the webinar format allows for open discussion and questions.
+The webinar is an online presentation which allows participants to view attached documents and applications electronically from any computer.
+During the webinar, information about the NBS program will be presented and the webinar format allows for open discussion and questions.
 Please send an email message to firstname.lastname@example.org to schedule a webinar training for your organization.

 Texas Department of State Health Services